Instructional Technology Resources for Faculty

-- Introduction to Moodle Video
+- Moodle Navigation Best Practices Video

-- Basic Editing in Moodle Video
+- H5P Interactive Content in Moodle

 Podiums systems Video are available in most classrooms with an integrated system that includes a computer, projector, screen, interactive whiteboard monitor (Starboard), document camera, and DVD player.

-- Available Software - The Dalles Campus
+- Available Software - The Dalles Campus Google Doc

-- Available Software - Hood River Indian Creek Campus
+- Available Software - Hood River Indian Creek Campus Google Doc

-- Available Equipment - Both Campuses
+- Available Equipment - Both Campuses Google Doc

 - The What and Why of Gamification Prezi